FuelLabs/data-systems/crates/fuel-streams-macros/README.md

 ## 🚀 Usage

 The `Subject` derive macro allows you to easily implement the `Subject` trait for your structs.
-It generates methods for parsing, building, and creating wildcards for your subject.
+It generates methods for parsing, building, and creating subjectsfor your subject.

 Example: